bennyb0y/burrito-rater/docs/DATABASE_BACKUP.md

 ## Overview

 The Burrito Rater application includes an automated backup system that exports the D1 database to R2 storage.
 The system is implemented as a Cloudflare Worker that creates SQL dumps of the entire database, including schema and data.
+Backups are performed both automatically on a daily schedule and manually via HTTP requests.

 ## Architecture